 What’s keyword research and why keyword research

 Basically, a keyword is a search term which people are entering on search boxes to find information, resources, tools, etc. In search engine optimization, a keyword is a search query.
-Search engines such as Google give a high importance to keywords when ranking web pages on Google.
-Without using keywords in your posts, it’s a hard work (Actually unable) to put your web page #1 spot of Google SERPs for certain search queries.
+Search engines such as Google give high importance to keywords when ranking web pages on Google.
+Without using keywords in your posts, it’s hard work (Actually unable) to put your web page #1 spot of Google SERPs for certain search queries.

 That’s what I missed in my earlier blogging career.
 I thought why I should use keywords in my blog posts and I will get traffic if I wrote more articles (That I prefer, not peoples want).
 It’s a really bad idea.
 The fact is that if you need more organic traffic, you need to write about what people are searching for, instead what you think that people may want.
 Period.